 14. Building the LAMMPS manual

 Depending on how you obtained LAMMPS, the doc directory has 2 or 3 sub-directories and optionally 2 PDF files and 2 e-book format files:

 src # content files for LAMMPS documentation html # HTML version of the LAMMPS manual (see html/Manual.html) tools # tools and settings for building the documentation docenv # virtualenv for processing the manual sources doctrees # temporary data from processing the manual mathjax # code and fonts for rendering math in html Manual.pdf # large PDF version of entire manual Developer.pdf # small PDF with info about how LAMMPS is structured LAMMPS.epub # Manual in ePUB e-book format LAMMPS.mobi # Manual in MOBI e-book format lammps.1 # man page for the lammps command msi2lmp.1 # man page for the msi2lmp command

 If you downloaded LAMMPS as a tarball from the web site, all these directories and files should be included.

 If you downloaded LAMMPS from the public SVN or Git repositories, then the HTML and PDF files are not included.
-Instead you need to create them, in one of three ways:
+Instead you need to create them, in one of two ways:

 You can “fetch” the current HTML and PDF files from the LAMMPS web site.
 Just type “make fetch”.
 This should create a html_www dir and Manual_www.pdf/Developer_www.pdf files.
 Note that if new LAMMPS features have been added more recently than the date of your version, the fetched documentation will include those changes (but your source code will not, unless you update your local repository).

 The generation of all documentation is managed by the Makefile in the doc dir.